Variations in traffic light operation: Multi-colour aspects

 Another system, which is also common in the other cities in China, is where there is a set of three lights as traffic lights.
 Every light is an arrow pointing in a different direction and every arrow has a colour of its own, to show whether traffic flow is permitted or prohibited in that direction.

 The major disadvantage of this system of traffic light is that it is unfamiliar to those who are used to seeing specific colours of the traffic lights at the various ends of a normal traffic light itself (e.g. green rightmost, red leftmost, etc.) as well is being problematic for the color blind (although by Chinese traffic laws, people who are color blind are not permitted to drive).
 It does, however, conserve space.
 The other disadvantage of it is it does not have indication of when a turn can be made without yielding and when the turn can made only after yielding to the oncoming traffic.
 Although by Chinese traffic laws, turning is always supposed to be made after yielding to oncoming traffic.

 Elsewhere in China, a blinking green light means "reduce speed now", attempting to stop cars from passing (if that car can still safely stop in time) and is nearly universal in appearance.
 Some cities or parts of cities show the number of seconds remaining in a specific traffic light colour (a so-called "countdown meter").

 Another type of signal that can be found in China is the Unilight signal that displays all three colours in one signal section.

+Installation of this signal outside of China is banned by the Vienna Convention on Road Signs and Signals.
+The European Annex also even contains an explicit ban on it; so installation of multi-coloured aspects as traffic signals is prohibited.

+Middle Section Lights

+In the UK, at Aylesford near Maidstone, a set of middle section lights exist for traffic entering from their home driveways, as these are located on the narrow road between the traffic lights.
+Each light has a no left turn and a no right turn sign, which light up to indicate to driver where not to turn so the car does not turn into oncoming traffic.
+When no traffic on the road is coming, both no turn lights would light up.

+Guided Busway Lights

+At a number of guided busways in the UK, where these run alongside the normal roads, a special two white diagonal lines aspect in the shape of an inverted V is used instead of a green aspect.
+This signal at junctions and pedestrian crossings is used to distinguish the lights from the main traffic lights, much like the now extinct X-Way Crossing's white cross aspect, as well as letting other traffic know that the movement relates to guided buses only, similar in design to the white lines used on tram signals.